denoland/deno/website/manual.md

 ### Debugging with LLDB

-We can use LLDB to debug deno.
+We can use LLDB to debug Deno.

 ```shell
 $ lldb -- target/debug/deno run tests/worker.js